AdrienneGast/BearDepredation/FR-IT/README.md

     https://land.copernicus.eu/pan-european/high-resolution-layers/forests/tree-cover-density/status-maps/2015

-    2. Reduce raster (crop and mask) to the large area of analysis (raster_base.tif) to see how raster_base is created please refer to : script 1
+    2. Reduce raster (crop and mask) to the large area of analysis (raster_base.tif) to see how raster_base is created please refer to [STUDY AREA]

+    3. *Create raster of non tcd* :